angular/angular/aio/content/guide/docs-style-guide.md

 &lt;div class="alert is-helpful"&gt;

+&ast;&ast;NOTE&ast;&ast;: &lt;br /&gt;
 See the &lsqb;live examples&rsqb;(guide/docs-style-guide#live-examples "Live examples") section for more information.

 &lt;/div&gt;

 </code-example>

-There are three different levels for styling the alerts according to the importance of the content.
+Three different levels for styling the alerts define the importance of the content.

 Use the following the `alert` class along with the appropriate `is-helpful`, `is-important`, or `is-critical` CSS class, as follows: